Roland Berger is a thought leader in environmental issues and the response demanded from organizations. Our publications cover all relevant areas.

 Climate Change Combat Radar

-Combating climate change brings both opportunities and challenges.
+Combating climate change offers both opportunities and challenges.
 Governments around the globe are responding with climate change-related policies and legislation.
 Customers, too, are changing their buying behavior.
-Companies that react quickly to these shifting goalposts can significantly improve their competitive position.
-The problem is, each shift is complex and hard to predict.
+Companies that react quickly to these shifts can significantly improve their competitive position.
+The challenge is that these shifts are complex and hard to predict.

 Climate action: A new competitiveness paradigm